 Switch Statements

-By this logic a method can never have if-else statement: that would mean do-ing two things.
+By this logic a method can never have if-else statement - they also do N things.

 There was a whole movement of anti-if programming.
 I'm not quite sure if it's a joke or not